dhammadipdk19/RnD/README.md

   | **LPIPS**          | 0.0840    |

+We initially experimented with different fusion strategies—concatenation, average, and max—to determine which provided the best results.
+Our findings revealed that the concatenation technique outperformed the others when applied to the 32x32 low-resolution CIFAR-10 dataset, leading us to choose it as our fusion strategy for the remaining work.
+The DIV2K dataset, on the other hand, delivered promising results due to its high resolution.
+Additionally, enhancing the CIFAR-10 dataset using Real-ESRGAN+ significantly improved the colorization performance, showing superior results compared to the original 32x32 low-resolution CIFAR-10.
+Based on these observations, we concluded that for low-resolution images, enhancing the dataset first yields better results before applying the fusion strategy.

 ---

 ## Contributors

-- *Vissapragada Sandeep:* Data visualisation, Models Contributed - GRU, Transformer, and Bidirectional LSTM models.
+- *Nitesh Singh Bhadouria:* Data visualisation, Models Contributed - GRU, Transformer, and Bidirectional LSTM models.
-- *Rohan Naskar:* Focused on Transformer model architecture and data preprocessing.
+- *Dhammadip Kamble:* Focused on Transformer model architecture and data preprocessing.
-- *Saurabh Ramdas Nevase:* Worked on LSTM model and data preprocessing techniques.
+- *Rahul Kumar:* Worked on LSTM model and data preprocessing techniques.
-- *Shrashank Maravi:* Contributed to the XGBoost model and Stacked LSTM model.
-- *Sugandh Kumar:* Focused on RNN and LSTM models.

 ---